Table of Contents

 C. perfringens type A strains are the predominant cause of gas gangrene.
 The alpha-toxin is a lecithinase that destroys cell membranes by splitting lecithin.

-A decrease of the redox potential of the infected tissue is required for the sprouting of Clostridia spores.
+A decrease in the redox potential of the infected tissue is required for the sprouting of Clostridia spores.
 For example, this is the case in circulatory disorders or necroses.
-This is why the cell destruction and emergence of edemas by further occurring toxins from C. perfringens can be seen as a vicious cycle because it facilitates its own growth.
+This is why the cell destruction and occurrence of edemas by additionally occurring toxins from C. perfringens can be seen as a vicious cycle because it facilitates its own growth.
 Due to fermentation, the eponymous gas is formed.

 Clinical picture of gas gangrene

-After an incubation time of about 2 days, a swelling and brownish-livid discoloration of the extremely painful infection area occurs.
+After an incubation period of about 2 days, a swelling and brownish-livid discoloration of the extremely painful infection area occurs.
 Crepitations due to the CO2 gasification can be detected by palpation.
-A serous and, due to volatile fatty acids, foul-smelling fluid drains from the wounds.
+A serous and (due to volatile fatty acids) foul-smelling fluid drains from the wounds.
 The muscles undergo necrotic changes.
 Toxin-induced shock in gas gangrene can lead to death within hours.

 Diagnosis of clostridial myonecrosis

-The diagnosis has to be made clinically based on symptoms and radiographs.
+The diagnosis has to be made clinically based on symptoms and radiography.
 In the radiograph, a typical pinnation of the affected muscles shows.
 For microscopic examination, wound secretions and muscle excisions are suitable.

 The detection of the alpha-toxin takes place with the help of Nagler’s test.
-In this test, culture Clostridia is made on agar with egg yolk where the formation of lecithinase can be seen as a haze around the bacteria colony.
+In this test, Clostridia are cultured on agar with egg yolk where the formation of lecithinase can be seen as a haze around the bacteria colony.

 Blood-containing agar or nutritious bouillons like liver bouillon could also be used.
 C. perfringens grow relatively fast at 45°C (113°F).